-Under-representation describes the practice by which children and young people who are over-represented in the criminal justice system are under served when it comes to accessing basic social and governmental services.
-For example, they are under-represented in measures of Year 12 attainment and/or meaningful education,18 access to physical and mental health services, stable housing, stable employment and access to diversion, cautions and proceedings by way of summons once in the criminal justice system.19 These children and young people are also less likely to be responded to appropriately when they are the victims of crime.20
+Under-representation It is important to recognise that children and young people who are over-represented in the criminal justice system are also under-represented in terms of access to basic, social and governmental services.
+For example, they are under-represented in measures of year 12 attainment and/or meaningful education, access to physical and mental health services, stable housing, stable employment and access to diversion, cautions and proceedings by way of summons once in the criminal justice system.
+These children and young people are also less likely to be responded to appropriately when they are the victims of crime.
+These children are the victims of crime.

 Racial profiling is a key example of unfair criminalisation experienced by First Nations people and other racialised communities.
-We know racialised groups are more likely to be stopped, guestioned and searched on the streets and in vehicles in circumstances where the police have not observed an offence, in comparison to white people.21 When police investigate some racial groups more than others, this 'over-sampling' means these groups become over-represented amongst those who are fined, and those who enter the criminal justice system.22
+We know racialised groups are more likely to be stopped, questioned and searched on the streets and in vehicles in circumstances where the police have not observed an offence, in comparison to white people.21 When police investigate some racial (or otherwise criminalised) groups more than others, this 'over-sampling' means these groups become over-represented amongst those who are fined, and those who enter the criminal justice system.22